mauryavishal93/CursorAI-DotsandBoxes/README.md

 ### Lucky Draw (Two Players only)
 - When a player rolls a 6 in Two Players mode, a Lucky Draw spinning wheel appears with random effects:
-  - **"Bonus stroke! +1 line"** - Player gets 1 extra line to draw immediately
+  - **"🎯 Bullseye! +1 line"** - Player gets 1 extra line to draw immediately
-  - **"Double down!
-Roll again (adds)"** - Player gets an extra dice roll after finishing current lines
+  - **"🎲 Double Trouble!
+Roll again"** - Player gets an extra dice roll after finishing current lines
-  - **"Oops!
-Your turn just vanished"** - Player's remaining lines are set to 0, turn passes immediately
+  - **"💨 Poof!
+Turn vanished"** - Player's remaining lines are set to 0, turn passes immediately
-  - **"Sneak attack!
-Opponent skips"** - Opponent's next turn will be skipped
+  - **"⚡ Lightning Strike!
+Skip opponent"** - Opponent's next turn will be skipped
-  - **"Better Luck Next time."** - No effect (appears multiple times on the wheel)
+  - **"🤞 Better Luck Next time."** - No effect (appears multiple times on the wheel)

 **Important Notes:**
 - Lucky Wheel can only be triggered once per turn (even with extra rolls)